 A week later there was another competition.
 All three of them had good solo results and got qualified for Germany national championship.
 As a team they finished second and came home with medal.
-At first we did not believe our sons telling.
+At first we did not believe our sons story (I was not at the race).
 Qualified for national races – yeah, right!
 But it turned out to be true.
 I shamed on me because I did not believe my child can achieve good results.

 Short time ago I had talk at work.
 I am good with dealing feedback and criticism about my work – how I test, what I test, when I test.
 But this time it was about how I communicated.
 My first reaction was – this is not serious!
 I am very aware of importance of communication.
 One specific aspect of my interest is how we deliver feedback to stakeholders and by stakeholder I mean everyone on a team.
 But then I did the worst thing ever – I took it personal.
 Criticism was not about my work, it was about me as a person.